Happy New Year and the first classic of the year was at Brooklands

 This is a 1959 Mercury Commuter with a 6300cc engine under the bonnet and it's rare.

-This is a 1959 Mercury Commuter, one of only 1,051 two-door versions produced in the 1959–60 model year.
+It's one of only 1,051 two-door versions produced in the 1959–60 model year.

 By comparison, the four-door version had a longer production term and produced 15,122 units.